 Day 4: No breakfast | Lunch: smoked fish and plantains | Dinner: smoked fish and rice.

 The day was very chill and tranquil.
-We continued our diet of eating nothing tasteful and drank our remedies.
+We continued our diet of eating nothing tasteful and gulped down our remedies.
 Upon our request, Jorge made us juices from the jungle plants to stop constipation and repel the hungry mosquitos around us.

 We also took baths in the lagoon, which removed the several layers of bug repellents on our skins and it felt amazing!